shunran ni kinkeichou (banshun)

 Because this design appeared late in the series, 71 may not have been reprinted before the series completion in 1933, and only the initial print run of about 200 copies comprises edition I.

 The copy illustrated here is typical of edition I.

 No later edition printings of 71 are currently known.

 , lit. 'spring orchid' is a native orchid found in Japan and much of temperate South and East Asia.

 It is culturally important as a harbinger of spring, and figures significantly in Japanese art.

 However, this design is the only known Rakusan artwork which includes an orchid.

 The species has many English names, but none are in widespread or commonly agreed use.

 Golden Pheasant, Chrysolophus pictus, is an exotic species which was then (and still is today) often kept zoos, gardens, and aviaries worldwide.

 錦鶏, kin-kei, lit. 'brocade chicken'; and 金鶏, kin-kei, lit. 'gold chicken'.
-(Either name can also be written with and optional 鳥, i>chou, 'bird' at the end.)
+(Any of the name variations can also be written with an optional 鳥, ちょう, チョウ, chou, 'bird', at the end.)